TonyMJoseph1729/Intercom-Test/README.md

 ## How to run

-Download and extract the zipped file.
+Download or clone the project.
 Choose the Intercom Test target and run.

 ## Test